Late Night with the Devil: Production

 The film was executive produced by Australian producer Julie Ryan, soon after forming a new partnership with Umbrella Entertainment called Sanctuary Pictures.

 Production on Late Night with the Devil was announced on 13 February 2022, with the Emirati studio Image Nation and the American genre label Spooky Pictures attached.
 Describing their decision to base Late Night with the Devil on a late-night talk show, writer-director duo Cameron and Colin Cairnes stated: "In the '70s and '80s, there was something slightly dangerous about late-night TV.
 Talk shows in particular were a window into some strange adult world.
 We thought combining that charged, live-to-air atmosphere with the supernatural could make for a uniquely frightening film experience."

 The Cairnes brothers offered the role of Jack Delroy to David Dastmalchian after reading an article Dastmalchian wrote for the magazine Fangoria about regional TV horror hosts.
 Dastmalchian accepted the part after being sent a lookbook designed to resemble a 1970s TV Guide, along with the film's script.
 Dastmalchian's casting was announced on 24 June 2022.
 Ian Bliss, who played Carmichael Haig, was originally set to play another character, but days prior to filming starting he was told to read for Haig, as the actor who was originally set to play Haig had withdrawn from filming.

 Late Night with the Devil was shot in Melbourne, Australia.
 It utilises practical special effects, including puppetry, along with digital visual effects.

 Release

 Late Night with the Devil had its world premiere at the South by Southwest Film Festival (SXSW) on 10 March 2023 in Austin, Texas, where it played as part of the festival's "Midnighters" section.
-That same month, horror author Stephen King was provided with an advance screener of the film and tweeted, "It's absolutely brilliant.
-I couldn't take my eyes off it.
-Your results may vary, as they say, but I urge you to watch it when you can."
-The film screened at the Sydney Film Festival from June 9–15 of 2023.

-In October 2023, IFC Films and Shudder acquired the distribution rights for North America, United Kingdom and Ireland.
+In October 2023, IFC Films and Shudder acquired the distribution rights for North America, United Kingdom, and Ireland.
+Umbrella Entertainment, Maslow Entertainment, and Ahi Films are distributing the film in Australia and New Zealand.